hanstananda/CZ3002-Assignment2/README.md

 Optional: IntelliJ IDEA(Auto setup maven and dependencies)

 ### Project dependencies
+All project dependencies listed below will be automatically installed with maven while you are building the application.
 1.  `struts2` Required to create the MVC Web App.
 2.  `jetty-maven-plugin` Integration with Maven and Jetty web server.
 3.  `log4j` For logging purposes.